adgellida/chocolateyautomaticpackages/ReadMe.md

 ##not automatic yet##

 * arduinoide - not automatic yet
-* ccenhancer - WORKING ON IT!
 * designsparkpcb - not automatic yet
 * drivergenius - not automatic yet
 * dumeter - not automatic yet
 * easybcd - not automatic yet
 * geany - not automatic yet
 * hdtune - not automatic yet
-* hpusbdisk - not automatic yet
 * kasperskyanti-virus - not automatic yet
 * k-litecodecpackbasic - not automatic yet
 * llftool - not automatic yet